Linear Network Coding, Linear Index Coding and Representable Discrete Polymatroids

 Discrete polymatroids are the multi-set analogue of matroids\cite{HeHi,Vl,Fu}{\footnote{The term discrete polymatroid was first introduced by Herzog and Hibi in \cite{HeHi}, while the concept was earlier treated in the first edition of \cite{Fu} with the underlying additive group being the set of integers.}}.
 Linear and multi-linear representations of matroids can be viewed equivalently as representations of appropriate discrete polymatroids.
 Representable discrete polymatroids have been used in the context of secret sharing in cryptography \cite{FaFaPa,HsCh,FaPa,FaMaPa}.
-In this paper, for the first time to the best of our knowledge, we explore the connections between linear network coding, linear index coding and representable discrete polymatroids.
+In this paper, for the first time to the best of our knowledge, we explore the connections among linear network coding, linear index coding and representable discrete polymatroids.

-The organization of this paper is as follows: An overview of of matroids and discrete polymatroids is presented in Section II.
+The organization of this paper is as follows: An overview of matroids and discrete polymatroids is presented in Section II.
 Section III deals with the preliminaries related to network coding and index coding.
 Section IV deals with the connection between linear FNC and representable discrete polymatroids.
 The connection between linear index coding and representable discrete polymatroids is explored in Section V. In Section VI, we discuss about other possible connections between network/index coding and discrete polymatroids, obtained using the results in this paper and the one in \cite{RoSpGe}.